Sparky Lyle: Clubhouse antics

 A noted clubhouse prankster in his playing days, Lyle was known for sneaking into the locker room during games to sit naked on birthday cakes prepared for teammates, leaving the imprint of his posterior on the frosting.
 In his autobiography, Lyle noted that teammate Ron Swoboda turned the tables on him by defecating on a cake which was then delivered to Lyle; Lyle said the reason why he eventually stopped his cake sitting was because of the notoriety he gained from doing it, thinking that someone might try to "put a needle in the cake" to hurt him.

 As a world-class practical joker, Lyle engaged in creative pranks like putting goldfish in the dugout water cooler and ordering pizzas to be delivered to the other team's bullpen.
-Once, he got revenge on Yogi Berra for using his toothpaste before games by injecting liniment into the tube; Lyle said that once the liniment came in contact with Berra's mouth it literally caused smoke to pour from his gums.
+Once, he got revenge on Yogi Berra for using his toothpaste before games by injecting liniment into the tube; Lyle said that once the liniment came in contact with Berra's mouth it figuratively caused smoke to pour from his gums.

 He loved giving "hotfoots", a time-honored baseball trick where a player will sneak up on another player or reporter while they are giving an interview in the dugout.
 The unsuspecting victim then has a match or two placed gently in the back or side of their shoe, with the head facing out.
 When the moment is right, the prankster lights the match head and slinks away to watch from a distance.
-As soon as the flame from the slowly burning head reaches the victim’s shoe, it’s hot enough to be felt.
+As soon as the flame from the slowly burning head reaches the victim's shoe, it's hot enough to be felt.
 Lyle enjoyed the final result, usually a startled yelp in the middle of a serious conversation.